policy digital media modified Wed Oct 05 2022 11:10:55 GMT-0400 (Eastern Daylight Time)

 - Terms of service: Obey the Terms of Service of any digital media, social media or mobile platform.

-- The University of Louisville prohibits the use of advertising, promotion or endorsement on the university web or digital properties and other official university communication, including email, social media or other digital media without prior approval from the Office of Communications and Marketing (sponsorship approval).
+- The University of Louisville prohibits the use of advertising, promotion or endorsement of third parties on the university web or digital properties and other official university communication, including email, social media or other digital media without prior approval from the Office of Communications and Marketing (sponsorship approval).
+Additionally, the university prohibits the posting of any symbols or logos of third parties on the university’s website or digital properties without the approval from the third party and the Office of Communications and Marketing.
 Advertising on official university properties or communication may be considered a violation of UBIT policies.

 INSTITUTIONAL DIGITAL MEDIA